Read the blog created by Zuha Maryam Shaikh '13 describing her experiences at Mount Holyoke!

 Farima Afaq (Afghanistan)

-I am proud to be an Afghan student at Mount Holyoke College, where among many other cultures I could also represent the Afghan culture.
-I chose to come to MHC because of its great diversity and have found the College to be a loving community, which represents the whole globe.
-During my time here I have had the opportunity to learn about so many cultures and now have friends from all over the world.
+I am proud to be an Afghan student at Mount Holyoke College, where among many cultures I could also represent the Afghan culture.
+I chose to come to MHC because of its great diversity and have found the college to be a loving community, which represents the whole globe.
+During my time here I have had the opportunity to learn about so many cultures and now have friends from, all over the world.

 Urangarav Tsogt-Erdene (Mongolia)